airbus-cert/skyblue.team/content/posts/scanning-virustotal-firehose.md

 In average:
 - A batch of samples is scanned in less than 30s
-- There is always 45 Lambda functions running at a given time
+- There are always 45 Lambda functions running at any given time
 - 97% of the executions are successful
 - We send 150 samples per minute (before deduplication) to dissectors